World shares are mixed after a retreat on Wall Street

-BANGKOK (AP) — Asian shares were mixed on Tuesday after U.S. stocks gave back some of last week’s rally, pressured by rising global bond yields.
+BANGKOK (AP) — World shares were mixed on Tuesday after U.S. stocks gave back some of last week’s rally, pressured by rising global bond yields.

+The future for the S&P 500 rose 0.2% while that for the Dow Jones Industrial Average was up 0.1%.

 In Hong Kong, the Hang Seng added 0.2% to 26,095.05, while the Shanghai Composite index slipped 0.7% to 3,897.71.